KevinAndrewHudnall/the-living-tree-of-life/README.md

 # Usage

 * The script "Main_Script.m" builds a multifractal tree.
-The script calls functions "BuildMultifractalTreeFn", "MakeRandomTree", and "CalculateFractalDims"
+The script calls functions "BuildMultifractalTreeFn", "MakeRandomTree", "CalculateFractalDims", and "MfDfaFn".

 * The function "BuildMultifractalTreeFn" generates a multifractal tree, where the inputs are the maximum number of offspring and the maximum number of generations possible for every iteration of the Galton-Watson process, as well as the total number of system iterations.
 The main data structures returned are a scale matrix S, a progeny matrix P, an entropy matrix H, and a fractal dimensions matrix D_F

-* The function "MakeRandomTree.m" uses the Galton-Watson branching process to generate a random tree at a given scale and with a maximum number of generations and progeny.
-This function is called repeatedly by the function "BuildMultifractalTreeFn.m".
+* The function "MakeRandomTree" uses the Galton-Watson branching process to generate a random tree at a given scale and with a maximum number of generations and progeny.
+This function is called repeatedly by the function "BuildMultifractalTreeFn".

+* The function "MfDfaFn.m" is called with the scale matrix S as input.
+The function performs multifractal detrended fluctuation analysis for every column in S (i.e., every path).
+One must also pass a range of moments and a vector of box sizes.
+The function returns the generalized Hurst indices for each path for all moments chosen, thus giving an indication of the multifractality of the structure.

 * The script "Main_Script_Visualization.m" builds a multifractal tree that is mapped to the unit square so it can be visualized, and then zooms through it.
-The script calls functions "BuildMultifractalTreeForVisualFn.m", "MakeRandomTreeForVisual.m", "CalculateFractalDims.m", and "FractalZoom.m"
+The script calls functions "BuildMultifractalTreeForVisualFn.m", "MakeRandomTreeForVisual.m", "CalculateFractalDims.m", "MfDfaFn", and "FractalZoom.m"

 * The function "BuildMultifractalTreeForVisualFn.m" generates a multifractal tree mapped to the unit square, where the inputs are the maximum number of offspring and the maximum number of generations possible for every iteration of the Galton-Watson process, as well as the total number of system iterations.
 The main data structures returned are a scale matrix S, a progeny matrix P, an entropy matrix H, and fractal dimensions D_F.